 No matter how much life changes, we seem to remember our close friends from elementary school.
 Old childhood friends, though, lose contact with one another as they go off to school, move away, launch careers and start families.
 There are number of free or inexpensive ways you can use to find your long lost friends from elementary school.
 All you need is the willingness to do some legwork and Internet access.

 Use alumni searching networks.
 Some are free, but the best networks charge a small fee.
 Don't sign up for any "subscription" services because you'll only use the service once.
-Search networks are best for finding people who have married and changed their names, as they will conduct search by maiden name.
+Alumni search networks are best for finding people who have married and changed their names, as they will conduct search by maiden name.
 The networks check all public records, but likely will only turn up mailing addresses and land line phone numbers.

-- If you graduated from the same high school, try the high school social network.
+If you graduated from the same high school, try the high school social network.